alexelgier/minerva/README.md

 A personal knowledge management system that transforms unstructured text (journal entries, book notes) into a structured knowledge graph using AI-powered entity extraction, relationship discovery, and concept organization.

+> **🎉 Version 0.2.0 Milestone**: Minerva is now usable for the first time!
+With minerva-desktop and minerva-agent working together, you can interact with your Obsidian vault through a native desktop application.
+While still limited, the core system is functional end-to-end.

 ## Overview

 Minerva helps you build a "second brain" by: